dawnduan/aer1810_llm_paper/presentations/CanAI25/scripts_v1.md

 ### 1  Motivation
 Imagine you are a new CV student preparing a submission.
-To show progress you need yesterday’s state-of-the-art—Top-1 ImageNet accuracy.
+To show progress you need yesterday’s state-of-the-art—Top-1 accuracy from ImageNet .
 Those values are scattered across tables, main contents, and sometimes only in figures.
 Collecting them by hand is slow and error-prone.

  First thing is to figure out SOTA performances from the literatures.
 Particularly Image Classification on ImageNet datasets has been a popular leaderboard since the start of the AlexNet around 2011.
 Putting together the leaderboard involves lots of manual efforts to extract, verify and consolidate from literatures and these hasn’t been non-trivial efforts.

 This ties back nicely to our work.
-Our work focus on the extraction of Top-1 Accuracy reported on ImageNet for Image Recognition tasks.
+Our work focus on the extraction of Top-1 Accuracy reported on ImageNet for Image classification tasks.

 We present EXTRACT-AND-VERIFY, an end-to-end large language model (LLM) pipeline that automatically extracts performance metrics from scientific papers.